Carbon Fiber vs Aluminium Tripod - which one is better for you?

 Photo by Manuel Becker

-Nearly every photographer needs a tripod, whether the material is carbon or aluminium.
-Since this is usually a very long lasting type of equipment it’s even more important to chose the right one for you, which therefore starts with the decision about the material.
+Nearly every photographer needs a tripod, whether the material is carbon or aluminum.
+Since this is usually a very long-lasting type of equipment it’s even more important to choose the right one for you, which therefore starts with the decision about the material.

-The easy answer to this question about the right material could be, that a beginner just should get the cheaper aluminium version and an advanced photographer should grab the more expensive carbon fiber tripod.
-But in my opinion it’s not that obvious, because both have their pros and cons or are just different, not even better or worse.
+The easy answer to this question about the right material could be, that a beginner just should get the cheaper aluminum version, and an advanced photographer should grab the more expensive carbon fiber tripod.
+But in my opinion, it’s not that obvious, because both have their pros and cons or are just different, not even better or worse.

-To have a good way of comparing these two kinds of tripods, I purchased the exact same type made of aluminium I am already using for years in carbon fiber:
+To have a good way of comparing these two kinds of tripods, I purchased the exact same type made of aluminum I have already used for years in carbon fiber:

 Rollei C-5i II Aluminium